Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Managing Your Quests.md

 # Managing Your Quests
 Sworn quests are the narrative engine of your Ironsworn adventures.
-When you start your campaign, your character has two vows: Your background vow (page 195), and a vow triggered by an inciting incident (page 196).
+When you start your campaign, your character has two vows: [[Write your Background Vow|Your background vow]], and a vow triggered by an [[Envision Your Inciting Incident|inciting incident]].

 Making progress in these quests requires you to face and surmount obstacles.
 You will undertake perilous journeys, uncover information, gain the support of NPCs, recover important items, and defeat powerful foes.
 Your character will struggle to overcome their own limitations and find their preconceptions and loyalties challenged.

 Putting these obstacles in your path isn’t just for dramatic purposes.
 Succeeding against these trials, finding your way forward, enables you to reach milestones and mark progress on your quests.

-	In the fiction, an iron vow is a significant, deeply held promise.
+>In the fiction, an iron vow is a significant, deeply held promise.
 If a situation is not dramatic and relevant to your character’s goals and principles, it’s probably not worthy of a vow.
 It might be a milestone for a quest, or simply a narrative diversion as an opportunity for roleplaying or worldbuilding.
+>

-	If you want to take on an Ironsworn quest, but the problem in front of you doesn’t seem meaningful enough, punch it up.
+>If you want to take on an Ironsworn quest, but the problem in front of you doesn’t seem meaningful enough, punch it up.
 Give it context.
 Up the stakes.

 ## Reaching Milestones
+^reachingmilestones

 Imagine your Ironsworn quest as a path of stones leading across the water.

 Each stone marks a major step forward—a milestone—triggering the Reach a Milestone move.

-You might plan some of your quest milestones in advance (page 200).
+You might plan some of your quest milestones in [[Next Steps|advance]].
 Others will emerge naturally from the fiction.
 The outcome of your moves or creative prompts may send your quest in unexpected directions, leading to new milestones and perhaps even new vows.

 ### What's Worthy of a Milestone?
 The text of the Reach a Milestone move states:

-	When you make significant progress in your quest by overcoming a critical obstacle, completing a perilous journey, solving a complex mystery, defeating a powerful threat, gaining critical support, or acquiring a crucial item, you may mark progress.
+>When you make significant progress in your quest by overcoming a critical obstacle, completing a perilous journey, solving a complex mystery, defeating a powerful threat, gaining critical support, or acquiring a crucial item, you may mark progress.

 The pace of your quest will be largely defined by what you decide is “significant progress.”
 A milestone should accomplish two things: